SWIFTSIM/SOAP/README.md

 python3 -Werror -m pdb ./compute_halo_properties.py --halo-indices 1 2 3 ...
 ```

+### Timing

+The flag `--record-halo-timings` can be passed to record the total amount of time
+spent calculating properties for subhalos of different masses, and can be useful for
+identifying what objects/apertures are dominating the SOAP runtime.
+The flag
+`--record-property-timings` can be passed to record the amount of time spent
+calculating each property for each subhalo.
+Note that this will double the size
+of the final output catalogue.
+The timings can be analysed with the script
+`misc/plot_times.py`.

 ### Profiling

 The code can be profiled by running with the `--profile` flag, which uses the